For Health Providers

 Palliative Care Conversations Training

-Palliative Care Conversations, a train the trainer resource to improve referrals to palliative care by training other health professionals.
+Palliative Care Conversations is a train-the-trainer resource to improve referrals to palliative care by training other health professionals.

 In-house training is available for health and community organisations in the region.